2017 Los Angeles Rams season: Week 6: at Jacksonville Jaguars

-The Rams got off to a fast start in Jacksonville as Pharoh Cooper returned the opening kickoff 103 yards for a touchdown, which earned him NFC Special Teams Player of the Week honors.
+The Rams got off to a fast start in Jacksonville as return man Pharoh Cooper took back the opening kickoff 103 yards for a touchdown, which earned him NFC Special Teams Player of the Week honors.
 The teams traded scores four times in the first quarter, with Greg Zuerlein converting a 56-yard field goal and Gerald Everett scoring on a 4-yard shovel pass from Jared Goff.
 In the second quarter, Cory Littleton blocked a punt by which Malcolm Brown picked up at the 8-yard-line for a touchdown.
 Zuerlein added a second field goal in the fourth quarter for the final margin.
 Nickell Robey-Coleman had an interception, and the Rams defense totaled five sacks of Jaguars quarterback Blake Bortles.
 Los Angeles, which had worn their blue-and-yellow throwback uniforms at home vs. Seattle the previous week, petitioned the NFL to allow them to wear the throwbacks on the road in Jacksonville, but their request was denied.
 With the host Jaguars wearing white, the Rams wore their Millennium Blue jerseys for the final time in franchise history, this time with white pants.

 Week 7: vs. Arizona CardinalsNFL International Series

 The Rams turned in a dominant performance over the NFC West rival Cardinals at London's Twickenham Stadium for their first-ever regular season victory outside the United States.
 Jared Goff threw for 235 yards and had a touchdown pass to Cooper Kupp (four receptions, 51 yards), with one interception.
-Goff also scored on a 9-yard run as the Rams built a 23-0 halftime lead.
+Goff also scored on a 9-yard run as the Rams built a 23–0 halftime lead.
 Todd Gurley had his fourth 100-yard rushing game of the season with 22 carries for 106 yards and a touchdown, plus four receptions for 48 yards.
 The Rams defense shut down Cardinals running back Adrian Peterson (12 carries, 21 yards) for the game and allowed only 196 total yards to Arizona.
 Cardinals quarterback Carson Palmer was hit hard by Rams linebacker Alec Ogletree as he threw late in the second quarter and the pass was picked off by Lamarcus Joyner to set up a Todd Gurley touchdown run.
 Palmer suffered a broken left arm on the play and was knocked out for the year (Palmer retired following the season).
 Mark Barron added another interception off Drew Stanton to set up the third of Greg Zuerlein's four field goals on the day.
 It was the Rams' first shutout victory since 2014, and their first-ever win in the NFL International Series.
 It was also one of two NFL London Games of the 2017 season to end in a shutout, the other being the New Orleans Saints' 20–0 victory over the Miami Dolphins in Wembley Stadium in Week 4.